All Episodes

 So we don't have a choice.

-Look at this mayor.
+Look at this mayor, this mayor.

 He don't care anything about what the citizens are saying.

-We are begging for help, and he's downtown protesting for illegal aliens and protecting them.
+And he's downtown protesting for illegal aliens and protecting them.

-So we know that the Democratic Party is done, the machine in Chicago is broke, and now we have a chance, Chicago, we have a chance to get this right and save our city from becoming uh Gary, Indiana, California, and the way Detroit was.
+We have a chance to get this right and save our city from becoming Gary, Indiana, California, and the way Detroit was.

 That's all I have to say.

-P Ray, same question.
+P. Ray, same question.

 What makes you think in your gerrymandered state that's even a possibility?